Microsoft Store Education Offer

-Individuals eligible to purchase from the Microsoft Store for Students include faculty, staff, students and parents as follows:
+Individuals eligible to purchase from the Microsoft Education Store include faculty, staff, students and parents as follows:

 K-12 Faculty/Staff- Any employee of a public or private K-12 institution in the United States (including Puerto Rico) is eligible, including home-school teachers.
 In addition, school board members who are currently serving as elected or appointed members are eligible.
 Parent Teacher Association (PTA) or Parent Teacher Organization (PTO) executives currently serving as elected or appointed officers are also eligible.

 Higher Education Faculty/Staff/Students - Faculty and staff of Higher Education institutions in the United States; and students attending, or accepted into a Higher Education institution in the United States are eligible to purchase.
-Purchases from the Microsoft Store for Students are not for institutional purchase or resale.
+Purchases from the Microsoft Education Store are not for institutional purchase or resale.

 Parents - Parents purchasing on behalf of their child, who is a student currently attending or accepted into a public or private K-12 or Higher Education institution in the United States (including Puerto Rico), are eligible to purchase.